-As a writer, I’ve adapted three of David Walliam’s marvellous children’s books for national tours, as well as several other novels and having my own independent plays produced.
-My first novel has just been published.
+As a writer, I’ve adapted four of David Walliam’s marvellous children’s books for national tours, as well as several other novels and having my own independent plays produced.
+My first novel was published in 2017.

 It’s called The Rainbow Player and concerns an England footballer who has a gay relationship.
 You don’t have to be gay or a football fan to enjoy it; it’s a coming-of-age story that will hopefully make you laugh a lot and cry a little, and that underlines the fact that it is not the gender of the person you love that matters, it is who you love.
 There are more details on ‘The Rainbow Player’ page.

 As an actor, I’ve had the privilege of being directed by Jack Shepherd in the London premier of his play, Half Moon, and among other roles, have played Elyot in Private Lives, Lawrence in Abigail’s Party, Angelo in Comedy Of Errors and Guy Burgess in An Englishman Abroad.